 Use the Contacts You’ve Made at Prior Conferences To Your Advantage

 If you’ve attended any conferences in the last few years, you’ve almost certainly made some valuable contacts.
 You most likely have a long list of emails, business cards, and names of people you met at previous conferences.
 Boost your efforts by using old email lists.

 Why not contact them and let them know you’re arranging a virtual event or a webinar series?
 Alternately, you may harness their knowledge to create useful material.
 Create a survey for your contacts, for instance.
 Inquire about what they want to do this year instead of attending the cancelled event, as well as industry trends.
 You might compile an industry report based on the responses to the survey from event participants.

-You’ve certainly tried a variety of lead generation methods, but none of them have proven to be as effective as tradeshows and conferences.
-The absence of channels, however, can no longer be used as an excuse.
-Investing in various lead generation channels is no longer an option: it’s a requirement for your company’s existence and expansion.
+You’ve certainly tried a variety of lead generation methods, but none have proven to be as effective as tradeshows or conferences.
+The absence of channels, however, is no longer a good excuse.
+Investing in various lead generation channels is no longer an option–it’s a requirement for your company’s existence and expansion.

 It takes a long time to redirect to new lead generation channels.
 To develop these channels over time, you’ll need dedication and patience.
 Find social media groups to join, increase your LinkedIn outreach, develop B2B content marketing strategy, and leverage SEO to increase traffic.
 This could also be the ideal time to begin investing money in advertisements, as prices drop, allowing you to advertise in places you couldn’t previously.